abokareem/Larvela/app/Jobs/readme.md

 Please note, **not all the Job files have yet been release**, a refactor is occuring at present to make the code more user friendly and neater.

+**Updated 2019-07-22**

+- A small refactor is being made to align log file names to larvela-XXX and include support for Queueing.
 **Updated 2018-07-24**

 - A number of Job files which only sent emails are now free to be used as "hook" files for additional Business Logic.